⚙️ The Agency Process and Operations Conference

 • Are you on a journey to improve your agency’s process and operations?

-• Join us for a day of inspiring talks and case studies, to help you decide what will help you put your best foot forward in 2024.
+• Join us for an afternoon of inspiring talks and case studies, to help you decide what will help you put your best foot forward in 2026.

 The British Library, Kings Cross